The Future of Recruiting & Hiring: 5 Trends to Watch

 New emphasis on Diversity and Inclusion has employers scrambling

-Organizations are not just facing the need for urgent, transformative change on the pandemic front.
+Organisations are not just facing the need for urgent, transformative change on the pandemic front.
 At the same time, there are increasing demands for employers to become more inclusive and diverse in their hiring and business practices.

 In some ways, this is just an extension—albeit at a more rapid pace—of a trend established before the pandemic.
 More than half of S&P 500 companies already have a chief D&I officer in place.
 And 60% of those companies hired into or created these positions within the last three years.

 The D&I hiring trend we see now can be divided into two streams.
-There are organizations that did not have a senior D&I leader in place that are scrambling to fill a new position.
+There are organisations that did not have a senior D&I leader in place that are scrambling to fill a new position.
 And then there are those that previously had a chief D&I leader in place but are now looking for a new perspective and approach to show greater progress.
 Either way, it’s a good time for D&I specialists to be looking for new and exciting job opportunities.

 The pandemic has caused a profound shake-up in how businesses operate, their workforces, the skills they need, and their approach to recruitment and hiring.
-And while organizations continue to evolve in response to the “new normal” and reimagine their future, recruiting and hiring remain a constant, top-of-mind concern for companies of all sizes and industries.
+And while organisations continue to evolve in response to the “new normal” and reimagine their future, recruiting and hiring remain a constant, top-of-mind concern for companies of all sizes and industries.
 It’s imperative that their approach to recruiting and hiring evolve as well.
-Organizations that leverage this opportunity to tap into a rich talent market will be better prepared for what is to come.
+Organisations that leverage this opportunity to tap into a rich talent market will be better prepared for what is to come.